cullylarson/harvest-sync/README.md

 $ harvest-sync path/to/config-file.json
 ```

+NOTE: `harvest-sync` will ask you to confirm before actually doing anything,
+so you can run it without making any changes to your Harvest time-sheets.

 ## Config

 Configuration is done using a .json file that is passed to the `harvest-sync` command.